hpkushal/Emoji-Slots-Builder/docs/developer/DEVELOPER_GUIDE.md

 1. Update the `theme` object in the `SlotConfig` type
 2. Add UI controls in the `SlotBuilder` component to customize the new theme option
 3. Update the `SlotMachine` component to apply the new theme option

+### Modifying Game Mechanics

+1. To change the starting balance, update the initial value in the `credits` state in `SlotMachine.tsx`
+2. To change the win threshold, update the `WIN_THRESHOLD` constant in `SlotMachine.tsx`
+3. To modify the RTP implementation, update the logic in `generateSpin` and `generateReelPositions` functions

 ## Testing